 MSU0337/0338 MASS STORAGE UNITS: Each unit consists of a five-platter removable disk pack providing 80 million bytes.
 Two such units can be housed in a cabinet; the MSU0337 is housed in the top drawer, and the MSU0338 in the lower drawer.
 Capacity per cabinet is 160 million bytes.
-19.8 kilobytes of data are recorded per track, with 4040 tracks per pack.
-Average disk seek time is 300 milliseconds, average latency is 8.3 millseconds, and rotational speed is 3600 rpm.
+19.8 kilobytes of data are recorded per track, with 4040 tracks (plus 75 spares) per pack.
+Average disk seek time is 30 milliseconds, average latency is 8.3 millseconds, and rotational speed is 3600 rpm.
 Transfer rate is 1.2 million bytes per second.

-MSU0390 MASS STORAGE UNIT: The MSU0390 disk units provide storage capacities of 300 million bytes on a 12-platter removable disk pack.
-Average access time is 31.3 milliseconds.
+MSU0390 MASS STORAGE UNIT: The MSU0390 disk units provide storage capacities of 300 million bytes on a 12-platter removable disk pack providing 19 data surfaces with 808 (15 spares) tracks per surface.
+Average access time is 30 milliseconds, average latency is 8.3 milliseconds, and rotational speed is 3600 rpm.
+The transfer rate is 1.2 million bytes per second.

-DISKETTE UNITS: A central cabinet can house one or two diskette units, offering single-sided, single-density diskettes.
+DISKETTE UNITS: A central cabinet can house one or two diskette units, offering either single-sided, single-density or doubled-sided, doubled-density diskettes.